1301 - Exempt Employee Salary

 Statement

-Upon initial appointment, the exempt appointee shall be entitled to the rate within the salary range five (5) percent above the rate last received or the minimum of the range.
-Exceptions require Governor’s Office (GO) and CalHR authorization.
 Departments are not authorized to provide any salary increases to exempt appointees, including salary increases within the current range of the exempt classification.
 All exempt salary increases require prior approval from Agency (if the department reports to an Agency), the GO and CalHR.
-Departments are notified via the Exempt Pay Letter whenever the salaries of exempt positions assigned to their department are adjusted and approved by the GO and CalHR.
+Salary increases to exempt appointees and positions may be requested when there is a change in duties, organizational relationship, scope of responsibilities, etc. Additionally, such increase may be requested when there is evidence of salary compaction.
+Departments are notified via the Exempt Pay Letter when the salaries of exempt positions assigned to their department are adjusted and approved by the GO and CalHR.
+Exempt salary range information can be located in the Exempt Pay Scales, refer to the webpage link below.

 Application